miroslavpejic85/mirotalk-docs/docs/mirotalk-web/self-hosting.md

 !!! tip "Quick Automated Installation"

-    You can automate the entire setup (Node.js, Nginx, SSL, PM2) using our installation scripts on a clean Ubuntu server.
+    You can automate the entire setup (Node.js, Nginx, SSL, Docker) using our installation scripts on a clean Ubuntu server.
 Check out the [MiroTalk WEB Setup Script](https://docs.mirotalk.com/scripts/about/#mirotalk-web) for details.

 ---